JamieBort/Portfolio-Website/Revamp2023.md

     **This branch is for styling the website and further developing the skeleton of it.
 Specifically, for adding the framework for the project cards.**

-  - Deliberately choose text sizes.
-Tags that I need to be aware of: header, nav, button, span, h1, h2, h3, p, footer, span
   - Deliberately choose units.

+  - Link to the fonts locally.
+So they'll be used when the user of offline.

 - Other tasks to address; ~~maybe~~ in a different branch.: